Britain fleshes out contested mortgage guarantee scheme

-LONDON, July 22 British finance minister George Osborne will meet lenders and housebuilders on Tuesday to flesh out how a state-backed scheme to guarantee mortgages for risky borrowers will work when it comes into force in January.
+LONDON Chancellor George Osborne will meet lenders and house builders on Tuesday to flesh out how a state-backed scheme to guarantee mortgages for risky borrowers will work when it comes into force in January.

 The Help-to-Buy scheme, unveiled in the government's March budget, is designed to help people purchase their first home with as little as a five percent deposit.

-The first phase of the scheme, which offers buyers of new-build properties a 20 percent equity loan interest-free for five years, kicked off in April; but the more important second phase, which offers 12 billion pounds ($18.44 billion), of mortgage guarantees does not come into force until January.
+The first phase of the scheme, which offers buyers of new-build properties a 20 percent equity loan interest-free for five years, kicked off in April; but the more important second phase, which offers 12 billion pounds, of mortgage guarantees does not come into force until January.

 With house prices already rising faster than inflation, critics have questioned the wisdom of encouraging risky borrowers to jump on the property ladder.

-The International Monetary Fund and the Office for Budget Responsibility have both warned that prices are likely to be pumped up more than supply, making its harder, not easier, for first-time buyers.
+The International Monetary Fund and the Office for Budget Responsibility have both warned that prices are likely to be pumped up more than supply, making it harder, not easier, for first-time buyers.

 Bank of England policymakers have expressed concern about state intervention in the market and what will happen to prices when the mortgage guarantee scheme ends in three years' time.